 You’re probably getting the picture that the Myrtle Beach area is a shopping mecca, but we still haven’t gotten to the area’s largest shopping-dining-entertainment complex, or the largest enclosed mall.
 And let’s not forget the area’s specialty shops and theater gift shops.
 We’ll check them out in just a few minutes, but let’s get to the big one first.

 We really can spend a full day (or even two!) visiting Broadway at the Beach.
 Checking out the website prior to arrival for valuable coupons is a good idea.
 Upon arrival let’s stop at the Visitor Center to get a welcome greeting and map to plot our shopping strategy.

-The Carolina Opry has entertained groups for 28 years, and today it’s hard to choose between the four fabled shows in this single theater – The Carolina Opry, The Good Vibrations Show, The Carolina Opry Christmas special and LIGHT See the Music.
+The Carolina Opry Theater has entertained groups since 1986, and today it’s hard to choose between the four fabled shows in this single theater – The Carolina Opry, Time Warp: Hits of the 60s, 70s & 80s, Myrtle Beach Performing Arts Series and The Christmas Show of the South.
 CDs from cast members along with photos and souvenirs, T-shirts and hats capture the memories.

 Medieval Times Dinner & Tournament offers an entertaining evening of skills demonstrated by knights in the Battle of Champions.
 The feast alone is reason enough for our visit.
 It’s a four-course meal fit for a king and his majesty’s court.
 Like me, though, your favorite cast members just might be the magnificent stallions.
 Yes, we’ll have time for the gift shop.